How to Get Taurine for Weight Loss in the Mediterranean Diet?

 • nuts and seeds, such as pistachios, chestnuts, and sunflower seeds.

-• vegetables, such as spinach, peas, potatoes, sweet potatoes.
+• vegetables, such as spinach, peas, potatoes, and sweet potatoes.

 • fruits, such as avocados, and bananas.